replicate/cog/docs/yaml.md

   gpu: true
 ```

+When you use `cog run` or `cog predict`, Cog will automatically pass the `--gpus=all` flag to Docker.
+When you run a Docker image built with Cog, you'll need to pass this option to `docker run`.

 ### `python_packages`

-A list of Python packages to install, in the format `package=version`.
+A list of Python packages to install, in the format `package==version`.
 For example:

 ```yaml
 build: